rust-lang/rust/README.md

 [When you need to follow this process]: #when-you-need-to-follow-this-process

-You need to follow this process if you intend to make "substantial" changes to the Rust distribution.
+You need to follow this process if you intend to make "substantial" changes to Rust, Cargo, Crates.io, or the RFC process itself.
 What constitutes a "substantial" change is evolving based on community norms, but may include the following.

    - Any semantic or syntactic change to the language that is not a bugfix.
    - Removing language features, including those that are feature-gated.